 On this page

 The National Library of Scotland is Scotland's legal deposit library.
 Under the terms of the Legal Deposit Libraries Act 2003 and reciprocal Irish legislation, we have the right to request and receive a copy of every printed publication produced in the United Kingdom and Ireland.
-From 6 Spril 2013, the Legal Deposit Libraries (Non-Print) Regulations 2013 extend this to include the right to request or harvest UK electronic publications and websites.
+Since 6 April 2013, the Legal Deposit Libraries (Non-Print) Regulations 2013 have extended this to include the right to request or harvest UK electronic publications and websites.

 What to send